 Zakkiyyah Najeebah (b.
-1991) is a Chicago based photographic artist , educator, and documentarian.
-She studied Art History and Black Studies at the University of Illinois at Chicago, which heavily informs her multidisciplinary practice.
-The aesthetic components and intersectional cultural advancements that are entirely unique to the black experience is a primary concern of hers.
+1991) is a Chicago based visual artist , educator, and independent curator.
+The aesthetic components and intersectional cultural advancements that are entirely unique to the black shared experience is a primary concern of hers,

-Zakkiyyah uses photographic imagery to address the politics and aesthetic values of representation, inclusivity, black womanhood, family histories, and collective narratives.
+Zakkiyyah uses photographic imagery and new media to address the politics and aesthetic values of representation, inclusivity, black womanhood, queerness, family histories, and collective narratives.
 Often her work takes place in the realm of portraiture, documentation, image-making, and educating.
-Although working primarily in photography, she has recently expanded into video and mixed media to complicate her concerns.
-She is currently building a catalog that articulates current and past social concerns regarding black narratives and is exploring new methods of black visual presentation.

 University of Illinois at Chicago.